 An exclusive licensee of a registered design is also permitted to sue to enforce it – necessary protection for someone whose business relies on IP rights in case the proprietor fails to take action.

-Importantly, because IP rights always need to have edges to ensure that a small difference or two doesn’t allow an infringer to get away with it, your exclusive rights also extend to designs that do not produce a different overall impression on the informed user.
-There are always likely to be some differences, and of course the defendant will emphasise them in their defence, so this 'different overall impression' test is likely to be a big issue in infringement proceedings.
+Importantly, because intellectual property rights always need to have edges to ensure that a small difference or two doesn’t allow an infringer to get away with it, your exclusive rights also extend to designs that do not produce a different overall impression on the informed user.
+There are always likely to be some differences, and of course, the defendant will emphasise them in their defence, so this 'different overall impression' test is likely to be a big issue in infringement proceedings.

 How to make a registered design infringement claim